soundpress/RulesOfNYC/docs/c01/index.rst

       (iii) No certificate of approval shall be issued by the Commissioner of Buildings and no fuel oil storage permit shall be issued by the Fire Commissioner until the installer has furnished a certified statement to the Commissioner of Buildings that the installation complies with all requirements, and that the CO2 content of the flue gas by actual test of the completed installation is not less than 8 percent without smoking.

    (2) Plans to be filed where structural considerations are involved.
 The installer shall file with the Commissioner of Buildings plans showing the size and location of all storage tanks having a capacity greater than 275 gallons where such tanks are to be installed either inside of buildings in or below the lowest floor level or outside of buildings below ground.
 Plans, however, shall be filed where 275 gallon tanks are to be buried and for all multiple dwellings and for all places of public assembly.
 All such plans shall show compliance with all structural requirements and shall show all salient features of the installation.
-Plans shall also be approved by the New York City Transit Authority within the limitation in § 16-01(f)(5)(i) for all tanks located in or outside of buildings along the line of subways under its jurisdiction.
+Plans shall also be approved by the New York City Transit Authority within the limitation in 2 RCNY § 16-01(f)(5)(i) for all tanks located in or outside of buildings along the line of subways under its jurisdiction.

    (3) Inspection and tests of installations of storage tanks and piping.